 Larkins had no idea how long she stood there, adrift in the static, but she was brought out of it by Sloan picking up the phone on her desk.
 “Bishop?
 I’ll be taking my lunch in my office.
 You can bring it in to me now.”

 Lunch.
 Larkins suddenly realized that her stomach had been screaming and begging for food for some time.
 She also recognized that the pounding headache wasn’t just a hangover, it was severe dehydration.
 She was covered in sweat, while her mouth felt like sandpaper.
-Her tongue was dry and swollen and she could feel her lips were dry and cracking.
+Her tongue was dry and swollen and she could feel her lips were cracking.

 Bishop came in a few minutes later with a tray of food and set it down on the desk.
 He looked briefly at Larkins and she swore she could see something like concern on his features, but he gave another look back at Sloan and then left without saying a word.
 Larkins knew that he was well aware there was nothing he could do, so she couldn’t even be upset at him.